 My father started this farm growing lettuce, kohlrabi and gherkins.
 I grew up watching him farm and went on to study agriculture at university.
 In 1993, when I was 21, I took over the business.
 By that time, my father had started growing peppers, which is now my main crop.
-We grow about 13 million peppers a year and as much as 95 percent are exported: they end up in Japan, Germany, the UK, Sweden, Russia, the United States and South America.
+We grow about 13 million peppers a year and as much as 95% are exported: they end up in Japan, Germany, the UK, Sweden, Russia, the US and South America.

 My father was a Mertens customer from way back.
 Now we get a lot of supplies from them, including biological solutions.

 I take a lot of care about the quality of the product, of course, but I prioritize safety: what is sprayed on the peppers must be suitable for little children to eat.
 So I use almost no chemicals at all and want to use biological solutions as much as possible.
 For example, I use small packets of insects that eat aphids, insects that can ruin the crop.
 One supermarket asks for levels of pesticide residue that is 70% beneath the government standard — and they only want to find that on three peppers out of a whole batch.
 So it’s very strict, but thanks to Mertens we are able to meet those standards.